lailalm/simple-reddit/README.md

 ## Contact
 Should you have any problem with running/building/installing this, do not hesitate to contact me through this github or `laila.mauhibah@gmail.com`

+## Additional Notes
+If you see the commit in this project, those are created by me (Laila Mauhibah) but with different name.
+Sometimes I did it in the office/home so sometimes I used my office laptop/my own laptop which made the committers name different (laila/lailalm/Mauhibah Laila).
+But basically those are from the same github account which belongs to me (Laila Mauhibah) :)